bandanna2k/parkrun-stats/README.md

 ## Minor

-- Bug - Change key on course_event_summary
+- Bug - Empty tables on Age Categories.

-- Age grade records - UT for maybeAdd
+- Bug - Change key on course_event_summary???

 - Friends table including at what venues
   - 'Most runs with other athletes' table